ant0nlo/Slot-Game/README.md

 src/core/SlotMachine.ts      | 100     | 100       | 100      | 100     |
 All files                    | 98      | 96        | 100      | 98      |
 ```

+## Continuous Integration (GitHub Actions)

+The repository includes a CI pipeline located in `.github/workflows/test.yml`.
+It automatically runs on every push or pull request to validate the project’s integrity.